 The following is prohibited conduct:

-- The creation, viewing, uploading, downloading, printing, transmitting or copying of material in contravention of any law.
+- the creation, viewing, uploading, downloading, printing, transmitting or copying of material in contravention of any law.

-- The creation, viewing, uploading, downloading, printing, transmitting or copying of any material that is likely to cause offense or discomfort to others in the library.
+- the creation, viewing, uploading, downloading, printing, transmitting or copying of any material that is likely to cause offense or discomfort to others in the library.

-- The creation, viewing, uploading, downloading, printing, transmitting or copying of any material that promotes radicalisation or extremism.
+- the creation, viewing, uploading, downloading, printing, transmitting or copying of any material that promotes radicalisation or extremism.

-- Any acts which cause wilful damage to the computer or network, in contravention of the Computer Misuse Act 1990 or otherwise, or interference with the hardware, software or operation of the computers, or to attempt to gain unauthorised access to the network.
+- any acts which cause wilful damage to the computer or network, in contravention of the Computer Misuse Act 1990 or otherwise, or interference with the hardware, software or operation of the computers, or to attempt to gain unauthorised access to the network.

-- Attaching any devices to ICT equipment other than USB storage devices for the purposes of saving, uploading or printing work.
+- attaching any devices to ICT equipment other than USB storage devices for the purposes of saving, uploading or printing work.

-- Behaving in a manner which is likely to cause offence or embarrassment to other library users.
+- behaving in a manner which is likely to cause offence or embarrassment to other library users.

-- Creation and/or transmitting, by e-mail or otherwise, to any person or for uploading to any website, any wording, or links to any material, which could be regarded as offensive, illegal, intimidating, discriminatory, racist, sexist, homophobic, defamatory, or in any other way encouraging of violence or hatred.
+- creation and/or transmitting, by e-mail or otherwise, to any person or for uploading to any website, any wording, or links to any material, which could be regarded as offensive, illegal, intimidating, discriminatory, racist, sexist, homophobic, defamatory, or in any other way encouraging of violence or hatred.

-- Downloading or watching BBC programmes on demand, including BBC iPlayer, or accessing live TV programmes or extracts from any broadcaster.
+- downloading or watching BBC programmes on demand, including BBC iPlayer, or accessing live TV programmes or extracts from any broadcaster.

 References to contravention of any law includes all laws enforceable in the English courts.

-Warwickshire County Council accepts no responsibility or liability for any matter, claim, action, inaction, proceedings, demand, damage, loss, cost, charge or expense which any person may suffer or incur, either directly or indirectly, through the use of this service, except as required by law.
+The council accepts no responsibility or liability for any matter, claim, action, inaction, proceedings, demand, damage, loss, cost, charge or expense which any person may suffer or incur, either directly or indirectly, through the use of this service, except as required by law.

-- Material can be printed from the Internet on payment of the appropriate charge and must comply with current copyright regulations.
+- material can be printed from the Internet on payment of the appropriate charge and must comply with current copyright regulations.